abhirup-m/fermions.jl/README.md

 **Fermions.jl** is a toolkit for designing and analysing second-quantised many-particle Hamiltonians of electrons, potentially interacting with each other.
 The main point in designing this library is to abstract away the detailed task of writing matrices for many-body Hamiltonians and operators (for correlations functions) with large Hilbert spaces; **all operators (including Hamiltonians) can be specified using predefined symbols, and the library then provides functions for diagonalising such Hamiltonians and computing observables within the states**.
 (In case you are not accustomed to using second-quantised operators, check [this brief explanation](#a-brief-explanation-of-second-quantised-operators-for-the-uninitiated).)

+## Neat features

 This library was borne out of a need to numerically construct and solve fermionic Hamiltonians in the course of my doctoral research.
-While there are similar julia libraries such as [Marco-Di-Tullio/Fermionic.jl](https://github.com/Marco-Di-Tullio/Fermionic.jl) and [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), **fermions.jl is much more intuitive** since it works directly on predefined basis states and allows defining arbitrary fermionic operators and quantum mechanical states. **No complicated abstract classes and objects are needed** to use this library; everything is defined purely in terms of simple collections such as dictionaries, vectors and tuples.
+While there are similar julia libraries such as [Marco-Di-Tullio/Fermionic.jl](https://github.com/Marco-Di-Tullio/Fermionic.jl) and [qojulia/QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl), **fermions.jl is much more intuitive** since it works directly on predefined basis states and allows defining arbitrary fermionic operators and quantum mechanical states. **There is no need to interact with complicated and abstract classes and objects** in order to use this library; everything is defined purely in terms of simple datastructures such as dictionaries, vectors and tuples.
 This makes the entire process transparent and intuitive.

-## Neat features
+These are some of the useful features of this toolkit:

 - High-level of freedom in constructing fermionic Hamiltonians.
 All Hamiltonians that can be represented as a tensor product of 2-dimensional fermionic Fock-space operators can be modelled using fermions.jl.
 This covers all purely-electronic Hamiltonians, for example.